 Attribute name Data type Cardinality Description uriPrefix String 1 Specifies the prefix of the resource URI of the "API versions" resource represented by this data structure.
 Depending on the resource URI, it shall be in one of the two following forms: {apiRoot}/{apiName}/{apiMajorVersion}/ or {apiRoot}/{apiName}/. apiVersions Structure (inlined) 1N Version(s) supported for the API signalled by the uriPrefix attribute. >version String 1 Identifies a supported version.
-The value of the version attribute shall be a version identifier as specified in clause 9.1. >isDeprecated Boolean 01 If such information is available, this attribute indicates whether use of the version signalled by the version attribute is deprecated (true) or not (false).
+The value of the version attribute shall be a version identifier as specified in clause 9.1. >isDeprecated Boolean 01 If such information is available, this attribute indicates whether use of - the version signalled by the version attribute is deprecated (true) or not (false).
 See note. >retirementDate DateTime 01 The date and time after which the API version will no longer be supported.
 This attribute may be included if the value of the isDeprecated attribute is set to true and shall be absent otherwise.
-NOTE: A depr recated version is st till supported by the API producer but is recommended not to be used any longer.
-When a version is no long er supported. , it does not appear in the response body.
+NOTE: A deprecated version is still supported by the API producer but is recommended not to be used any longer.
 When a version is no longer supported, it does not appear in the response body.

+When a version to the longer supported, it does not appear in the response body.